supercid/php-obfuscator/README.md

 ### Limitations

-PHP is not a statically typed.
+PHP is not a statically typed language.
 This means that, in many cases, it is impossible to infer the type of an expression.
-Without this information, it is hard to tell when a variable can be safely renamed or not.
-Therefore, only private methods are renamed, because this obfuscator cannot tell/predict whether a protected or public method is/will be used outside the current scope.
+Without this information, it is hard to tell whether a variable, methods or class can be safely renamed or not.
+Therefore, only private members are renamed, because this obfuscator cannot tell/predict whether a protected or public method is/will be used outside the current file.

-Where possible, basic scope tracking is used to infer types.
+Where possible, basic scope tracking is used to infer types of variables.
 Wherever this doesn't work, you are suggested to ignore variables and/or methods.

 For an example, see `samples/private_public_methods.in.php`.